Affording YDS

 Education Loans

 Some students choose to borrow education loans for costs not covered by their scholarship awards or other resources.
 U.S. citizens and permanent residents who complete the FAFSA and enroll at least half time at YDS (6 credits or more per semester) are eligible for federal education loans.
-Students apply for federal loans through YDS; an online federal loan application form for 2023–2024 will be available in the spring.
+Students apply for federal loans using the YDS Federal Student Loan form.

 Budgeting